-The walls of pelvis are created by the bones and ligaments that are partially clothed by the muscles covered with fascia and parietal peritoneum.
+The Pelvic Walls are created by the bones and ligaments covered by the partial-clothed fascia and parietal peritoneum.

 - Anterior wall.